- Is the Florida Highway Patrol currently hiring?

 - What are the minimum requirements for becoming a Florida State Trooper?

 You must be at least 19 years old, and a U.S. citizen with a high school diploma (or equivalency).
-You must have a valid driver’s license and you must be willing to serve anywhere in Florida.
-Your weight must be in proportion to your height.
-Preference is given to applicants who have the equivalent of an Associate’s degree from an accredited college, or 2 years of military service with an honorable discharge, or Florida certified law enforcement officers with one year of sworn law enforcement experience.
+You must also have a valid driver’s license and be willing to serve anywhere in the State of Florida.
+Your weight MUST be proportionate to your height.
+Preference is given to applicants who have the equivalent of an Associate’s degree from an accredited college, 2 years of military service with an honorable discharge, or Florida certified law enforcement officers with at least one year of sworn law enforcement experience.